Zion Lutheran Church (Fredericksburg, Texas): Symbols

 The sixth and final shield on the left side of the nave depicts Flaying Knives; representing Bartholomew.
 He preached the Gospel of Christ in India and then went to Armenia.
 The flaying knives represent the manner of St. Bartholomew's death; he was flayed alive by barbarians in Armenia.

-We will now continue our virtual tour by switching over to the right side of the nave and work our way from the baptistry and proceeding towards the choir loft.
+We now switch over to the right side of the nave and work our way from the baptistry and proceed towards the choir loft.